jackie-jia/cs1951a-final-project/data_deliverable/data/README.md

 - **high**
   - The highest price of the coin in USD during the hour following its corresponding ***time*** attribute.
   - This attribute is of the type FLOAT.
-  - Its range of values is minimum to maximum price of the cryptocurrency in the given year expressed in USD.
+  - Its range of values is minimum to maximum price of the cryptocurrency in the given year.
   - The distribution of this attribute is complex, and follows the fluctuations of the specific cryptocurrency.
   - This is not an identifier, and the values are not necessarily unique, so it will not be used to identify duplicate records.
   - This value is required for analysis, and was checked to be complete.